Celebrate Arbor Day

 Schools are eligible to claim up to 50 free native plants from Council for Arbor Day, plus one extra plant for each Year 1 student (excluding Prep).

-There are 15 different species of trees and over 25 species of groundcover, grasses and shrubs on offer, so schools will be able choose plants suitable for greening their school grounds.
+There are 37 different species on offer, including trees, shrubs, groundcovers, and tufting plants, so schools will be able choose plants suitable for greening their school grounds.

 Apply for plants